kksy/css-superfriday/slides.md

 notes:

+- in 4-responsive-design, start.html changes colour according to size
 - opening the mobile view from the inspector,
 - we find that this is not really optimised for mobile devices
 - enter viewport meta